Marchen/esj71web/web/basic_information.md

 ### Cancellation policy

-If there are requests to cancel participation before the refund deadline (20th February 2024 for this meeting), refunds will be made.
+If there are requests to cancel participation before the refund deadline (31st January 2024 for this meeting), refunds will be made.
 Bank transfer fees and other expenses cannot be refunded.
 As a rule, no refund will be given after the refund deadline is announced.

 ### Handling of research achievements when presentations cannot be given at ESJ71